EZ Money logo

 Visit EZ Money

-Doctor's Verdict on EZ Money
+Research Note on EZ Money

 Source Capital is best suited for real estate investors, developers, and borrowers with equity in property who need capital quickly but lack traditional bank qualification (due to credit history, self-employment, or non-traditional business structure).
-The primary caveat is that hard money loans carry substantially higher interest rates and shorter terms than conventional mortgages—they are a tool for short-term real estate strategies, not primary residence financing or long-term personal borrowing.
+The primary caveat is that hard money loans carry higher in listed context interest rates and shorter terms than conventional mortgages—they are a tool for short-term real estate strategies, not primary residence financing or long-term personal borrowing.

 • Real estate investors seeking quick capital for fix-and-flip projects or rental property acquisitions